okayteakay/MLSA_Social_Projects/Blog_posts.md

 ## So much to take in!!!In a gist...

-This is an opportunity to re-re-imagine what healthcare can be.
+This is an opportunity to re-imagine what healthcare can be.

 <img src="https://github.com/okayteakay/MLSA_Social_Projects/blob/main/images/reimagined.png" width="380">